-Currently there is another makerspace which has been piloted by a lecturer and students from Dar es Salaam Institute of Technology (DIT).
-The makerspace is called STICLab.
-SticLab is a technology innovation centre that provides a futuristic technology development environment for scientists, makers and innovators.
+STICLab444 is a makerspace established by a lecturer and students from Dar es Salaam Institute of Technology (DIT).
+The makerspace is called SticLab is a technology innovation centre that provides a futuristic technology development environment for scientists, makers and innovators.
 The center offers its users full access to lab and Workshop equipments that help them easily do their tasks, starting from idea conception to product and/or service development.